MichMink/Crowdfunding_ETL/README.md

 ## Data Loading
 Now that we have extracted and transformed the data, we can load all the CSV files into a SQL database (into their corresponding tables).
 To get an idea of how each DataFrame would relate to each other, we used http://www.quickdatabasediagrams.com/ to sketch the ERD for the database (*crowdfunding_db_schema.sql*).

+Our actual database can be found as *crowdfunding_db.sql*.

 We identified the primary and foreign keys for each table as follows:
 - **Campaign**
     - Primary Key: *cf_id*